Financial scandals, moral outrage are finally putting a dent in NRA's political firepower — Michael's essay

-Sensible gun control will never be achieved until LaPierre is packed off to Davy Crockett theme park and sane people take over.- Michael Enright
+Sensible gun control will never be achieved until LaPierre is packed off to Davy Crockett theme park.- Michael Enright

 And it is still able to raise large amounts of money despite Wayne LaPierre's sumptuous ideas about west coast shopping sprees.

-Sensible gun control will never be achieved until LaPierre is packed off to Davy Crockett theme park and sane people take over.
+Sensible gun control will never be achieved until LaPierre is packed off to Davy Crockett theme park.

 But the delicious fiasco at the annual meeting strongly suggests that come the 2020 election, the NRA could be shooting blanks.